KittyPBoxx/pokeemerald-net-demo/README.md

 - A homebrew Wii channel allowing up-to 4 GBA's to connect to the server (per wii)
 - A NodeJS Server, with TCP Server for game connections and a Webserver for providing a UI for configuring the server

+You can download a zip of the latest releas build here https://github.com/KittyPBoxx/pokeemerald-net-demo/releases/tag/v0.1.0

 ## Quick Start *(I'm working on better instructions)*

 ### 1 - Get all the resources